The second moment of the number of integral points on elliptic curves is bounded: Binary quartic forms and integral points on elliptic curves

 It is easy to check that $I'(f) = -4A$ and $J'(f) = -4B$.

-Conversely, given a binary quartic $f(X,Y) = X^4 + 6c X^2 Y^2 + 4d X Y^3 + e Y^4$, we may easily solve for the coefficients of the elliptic curve and the integral point by equating the coefficients with \eqref{eq:BQfromintpoint}.
+Conversely, given a (demonic) binary quartic of the form $f(X,Y) = X^4 + 6c X^2 Y^2 + 4d X Y^3 + e Y^4$ with $a, b, c, d, e \in \O_{K,S}$, we may easily solve for the coefficients of the elliptic curve and the integral point by equating the coefficients with \eqref{eq:BQfromintpoint}.
 We obtain the elliptic curve